MicrosoftDocs/fabric-docs/docs/data-warehouse/ingest-data.md

 ## Best practices

-The COPY command feature in [!INCLUDE [product-name](../includes/product-name.md)] Warehouse uses a simple, flexible, and fast interface for high-throughput data ingestion for SQL workloads.
-In the current version of [!INCLUDE [product-name](../includes/product-name.md)] Warehouse, we support loading data from external storage accounts only.
+The COPY command feature in [!INCLUDE [fabric-dw](includes/fabric-dw.md)] in [!INCLUDE [product-name](../includes/product-name.md)] uses a simple, flexible, and fast interface for high-throughput data ingestion for SQL workloads.
+In the current version, we support loading data from external storage accounts only.

 You can also use TSQL to create a new table and then insert into it, and then update and delete rows of data.
 Data can be inserted from any database within the [!INCLUDE [product-name](../includes/product-name.md)] workspace using cross-database queries.
 If you want to ingest data from a Lakehouse to a warehouse, you can do this with a cross database query.
 For example: